-- Currently Enrolled Students All currently enrolled ACA students are required to participate in the Summer Reading Initiative - AP Students Students enrolled in AP English also have a summer reading assignment.
+- Currently Enrolled Students All currently enrolled ACA students are required to participate in the Summer Reading Initiative. - o AP Students Students enrolled in AP Language or AP Literature also have a summer reading assignment.
 This assignment differs from the one outlined below and CAN BE FOUND ON THE ACA WEBSITE.
-If you have any questions about the AP English summer reading assignments, please contact Mr. Reed (jreed@acacademy) for further information. - Dual Enrollment / Online English Students It is HIGHLY RECOMMENDED that dual credit and online students participate in the same summer reading assignments as their peers.
+If you have any questions about the AP English summer reading assignments, please contact Mrs. Tucker (stephanie.tucker@acacademy.com) for further information. - o Dual Enrollment / Online English Students It is HIGHLY RECOMMENDED that dual credit and online students participate in the same summer reading assignments as their peers.
 While students who remain in dual credit/online English classes will not be assessed, students who transfer from dual credit/online English classes to a regular English classroom will be held to the same summer reading expectations and due dates as their peers.
 Reading along with your peers will ensure that you are prepared in the event of a needed classroom change. - New Students New students are also required to participate in the ACA Summer Reading Initiative, though the assignment may be modified depending on the date of enrollment at ACA.
 Once you have registered, please reach out immediately to your English teacher to determine the scope of your summer reading assignment.